somleng/somleng/docs/DEPLOYMENT.md

 See [Setup AWS VPC with public and private subnets](https://github.com/dwilkie/twilreapi/blob/master/docs/AWS_VPC_SETUP.md)

+### Create a Bastion Host (optional)

+Since the EC2 Instances are launched in the private subnets, you cannot access them from the Internet.
+Follow [this guide](https://github.com/dwilkie/twilreapi/blob/master/docs/AWS_BASTION_HOST.md) to setup a Bastion Host in order to connect to your instances on the private subnet.

+Note although not officially recommended, if you're also [setting up FreeSWITCH](https://github.com/dwilkie/freeswitch-config) on a public subnet you could also use this instance as the Bastion Host.

 ### Create a new web application environment

 Launch a new web application environment using the ruby (Puma) platform.
 When prompted for the VPC, enter the VPC you created above.
 When prompted if you want to associate a public IP Address select No. When prompted for EC2 subnets, enter your *private* subnets.
 When prompted for your ELB subnets enter your *public* subnets.
 This will set up your environment similar to what is shown in [this diagram](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html).